 About AT&T Labs Research

-AT&T Labs Research is one of the world’s premier research institutions, dedicated to advancing the science and technology of communications and information and to creating innovative services founded on these advancements.
+AT&T Labs Research is dedicated to advancing the science and technology of communications and information to create innovative services founded on these advancements.

-Grounded in a research heritage that spans decades, our unique culture values the creative drive of researchers who are both leaders in their scientific and engineering communities and inventors and innovators of new technologies that fullfill our mission — to support AT&T's continuous efforts to improve our network, services, and customer's experience.
+Grounded in a research heritage that spans decades, our unique culture values the creative drive of researchers who are both leaders in their scientific and engineering communities and inventors and innovators of new technologies that fullfill our mission — to support AT&T's continuous efforts to improve the network, services, and the customer experience.

 Learn more about our leadership and our research mission.

-Christopher W. Rice is Vice President of Research at AT&T Labs, overseeing research and advanced development in networking and IP network management, network virtualization, big data, speech and multimedia technologies, information systems and visualization, algorithms and optimization, and scalable, reliable software systems.
+Christopher W. Rice is Vice President of Advanced Technologies and Architecture, overseeing research and advanced development in networking and IP network management, network virtualization, big data, speech and multimedia technologies, information systems and visualization, algorithms and optimization, and scalable, reliable software systems.

 Chris was previously an Assistant Vice President within AT&T Labs Research, where he was responsible for platform and services incubation.
 His areas of research included broadband wireless network architectures, IMS service platforms research, network performance and measurement research, application management research, and new IP services research.
 He has helped successfully launch three services into the marketplace based on his team's research.
 Chris has over 30 patents in his name and in 2005, was awarded the AT&T Distinguished Scientist Award.